AlexandrosBB/Niche/README.md

 The Top 10 recommendations for Cook County residents are presented here.
-Most similar to Cook County are Suffolk County, MA, a suburb of New York City, and Marion, ID, which contains the city of Indianapolis.
+Most similar to Cook County are Suffolk County, MA, a suburb of New York City, and Marion County, IN, which contains the city of Indianapolis.

 ## Conclusion

-This was a brief sketch of the data and methods that go into **Niche: An Interface for Exploring Relocation Options**.
-If you would like to give a try, visit the most up-to-date version on my Shinyapps page [(https://ericvc.shinyapps.io/Niche/)](https://ericvc.shinyapps.io/Niche/) or clone the GitHub directory and run the app from your computer.
-Note, the `app.R` file contains code for initializing a Python virtual environment, which Niche requires in order to function.
+This was a brief overview of the data and methods that went into **Niche: An Interface for Exploring Relocation Options**.
+If you would like to give a try, visit the most up-to-date version on my Shinyapps page [(https://ericvc.shinyapps.io/Niche/)](https://ericvc.shinyapps.io/Niche/) or clone the GitHub directory and run the app from your computer with RStudio.
+Note, the `app.R` file contains code for initializing a Python virtual environment (using the `reticulate` package), which Niche requires in order to function completely.
 This code causes issues when executed on my local system.
-Commenting out those lines fixes the issue, but are otherwise required when running the hosted version of the program.
+Commenting out the code fixes the issue, but are otherwise required when running the hosted version of the program.
+Some features will not be available without the ability to execute Python code.

+The purpose of Niche is to help guide users’ relocation research by translating their personal preferences and past experiences into a data-centric model in order to make recommendations.
+Some future plans for this tool include adding historical data that would allow users to find locations in the present that are similar to a location *and time* from the recent past (e.g., \(<=\) 20 years).